Document Element Tutorial

 Frequently Asked Questions

-How can I add text to a Word document?
+How can I add text to a Word document using C#?

-How do I split text in a document?
+What is the method to split text in a Word document?

-The 'Split' method is used to divide a text run into smaller TextRuns based on a specified delimiter, allowing for organized manipulation of text using IronWord.
+IronWord provides the Split method, which allows you to divide a text run into smaller segments based on a specified delimiter, facilitating easier text manipulation.

-Can I style text in a Word document?
+How do I style text in a Word document using IronWord?

-Yes, you can style text by setting attributes such as font size, color, style (bold, italic), and effects like strikethrough, underline, superscript, and subscript using IronWord.
+You can style text using IronWord by setting various attributes such as font size, color, and styles like bold, italic, strikethrough, underline, superscript, and subscript.

-How can images be embedded in a Word document?
+How can I embed images in a Word document with C#?

-Images can be embedded in a Word document by loading an image from a file and adding it to a paragraph as an inline image using IronWord.
+To embed images in a Word document using IronWord, you can load an image from a file and add it as an inline image to a paragraph within the document.

-What are the steps to load an image into a Word document?
+What steps are involved in loading an image into a Word document?

-You can load an image from a file or a file stream into a Word document, making it possible to include visual content using IronWord.
+With IronWord, you can load an image from either a file or a file stream, which allows you to incorporate visual content into a Word document.

-How do you configure image properties in a Word document?
+How do I configure image properties in a Word document?

-Image properties such as text wrapping, dimensions, position offset, and distance from corners can be configured to ensure proper display in the document using IronWord.
+Using IronWord, you can configure image properties such as text wrapping, dimensions, position offset, and distance from corners to ensure proper image display in the document.

 Chaknith Bin